Data Science in Infectious Disease Modeling using R

 Prerequisites:

-Familiarity with R base and Tidyverse.
+Familiarity with R base and Tidyverse, including:

 Module Content: